 "This is not a textbook," he added.
 "It is interactive.
 That is why we wanted the program."

 From education applications to online textbooks, teachers will be using the technology in class.
-It could be a biology class using an app in which students can rotate a three-dimensional diagram of a heart.
-It could be easier to distribute in-class quizzes.

 "I was part of a test group, and I've already started downloading a lot of apps," said high school senior Brandon Folker.
 "I've been downloading a lot of medical apps specifically because I'm in a lot of medical classes right now.
 I'm looking at med school, so I really like being able to look at certain body parts or systems."